dhughes/tiy-java-crash-course/Crash Course.md

 To a fresh eye, programming languages often look like gibberish.
 For example:

-<iframe src='https://glot.io/snippets/egqarv4w4d/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqarv4w4d/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 This could be translated into english as something like, "Calculate an average score."
 This example is somewhat obtuse, but only to illustrate a point: _Java isn't english_.